 Staying in Kyoto for a few nights was on my original Japan Itinerary however because I looked into accommodation late and was visiting Japan during Cherry Blossom Season which is the peak of tourism in Japan, once I had filtered out hostels in Kyoto in my budget range, only one option came up!

-I have a JR Pass so I reserved a seat on a train leaving Osaka Station to Kyoto Station at 8:10am arriving at 8:39am.
+I had a JR Pass so I reserved a seat on a train leaving Osaka Station to Kyoto Station at 8:10 am arriving at 8:39 am.
 It was a speedy and comfy journey on a train called Thunderbird.
 I’d definitely recommend getting this train and reserving a seat for free (which can be done with a JR Pass), although it wasn’t that busy so you probably don’t need to reserve in advance.

 Tip – Get a train as early as you can manage, you won’t regret it when you get there before all the other day tourists!

-The two main, popular and iconic places to visit in Kyoto in my opinion are the Fushimi Inari Shine and Arashiyama Bamboo Grove.
+The two main, popular and iconic places to visit in Kyoto, in my opinion, are the Fushimi Inari Shrine and Arashiyama Bamboo Grove.
 They have been made even more famous thanks to Instagram and Instagram often shows you the shots with no one else in them making you think that you will see that too.

 Well, if you want to see that you need to get to them early!

 Of course I could only visit one of the two sites early as I was only in Kyoto for one day and after looking on a map I realised firstly, Fushimi Inari Shrine and Arashiyama Bamboo Grove are opposite ends of Kyoto to each other and secondly, Fushimi Inari Shrine is much closer to Kyoto Station, so I decided to go there first.